najoshi/sickle/README.md

 with the CASAVA pipeline between versions 1.3 and 1.7.
 Illumina quality using CASAVA >= 1.8 is Sanger encoded.

+Note that Sickle will remove the 2nd fastq record header (on the "+" line) and replace it with simply a "+".
+This is the default format for CASAVA >= 1.8.

 Sickle also supports gzipped file inputs.
 There is also a sickle.xml file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.